7 Foods to Boost Your Immune System

 Your grandmother has probably told you to drink ginger tea to help with the symptoms of the flu or nasal congestion.
 She wasn’t wrong!

 This root is often used in Asian gastronomy, and it’s very good for you.
-Ginger has been a part of natural medicine for centuries.
+This is why ginger has been a part of natural medicine for centuries and is recommended to boost the immune system.

-To enjoy the benefits of this root, you can sprinkle it onto your food or make a tea out of it.
+To reap the benefits of this root, you can sprinkle it in your meals or make a ginger infusion.

 - 1 cup of water (250 ml)